-Stats are a great way to get a snap shot of a sport, so in this article I give your some interesting BJJ statistics.
-I picked these BJJ stats because they give a clear picture of where Brazilian jiu jitsu is now and where it’s going.
+Stats are a great way to get a snapshot of a sport.
+In this article I share the most interesting BJJ statistics I could find.
+I picked these BJJ stats because they paint a clear picture of where Brazilian jiu jitsu is now and where it’s heading.

-There are 7425 BJJ black belts registered with the International Brazilian Jiu Jitsu Federation (IBJJF).
-However, only active competitors in IBJJF events are reuired to register there.
-So it’s hard to estimate how many black belts there are apart from this database. (source)
+There are over 7,400 BJJ black belts registered with the International Brazilian Jiu Jitsu Federation (IBJJF).
+However, only active competitors in IBJJF events are required to register there, so the real number of black belts worldwide is much higher. (source)

 Also read: Top 7 Black Belts That Take Longest to Get in Martial Arts

-Blue belt is the second belt in BJJ (after white belt), and according to Rener Gracie, 90% of people who start BJJ quit before they get it.
-Rener Gracie is the head of Gracie Jiu Jitsu, which has thousands of BJJ gyms under its wings.
-And Gracie Jiu Jitsu is actually known for handing out belts relatively quickly, so the industry wide statistic might be even more harsh.
+Blue belt is the second belt in BJJ (after white belt), and according to Rener Gracie, 90% of people who start BJJ quit before they earn it.
+Rener is the head of Gracie Jiu Jitsu, which has thousands of BJJ gyms under its umbrella.
+Gracie Jiu Jitsu is actually known for promoting students relatively quickly, so the industry-wide dropout rate might be even higher.

 4. There are 77 legal submissions in BJJ

-There are 77 legal submissions in BJJ (including heel hooks).
+There are at least 77 distinct legal submissions in BJJ (including heel hooks and other leg locks).
 How do I know?
-Well, I’ve been in the sport for more than 8 years and I’m somewhat addicted to submission videos on YouTube.
-I also cross referenced everyone else’s lists on the internet, and nobody mentions a submission that I don’t have in my list.
+I’ve been in the sport for more than 8 years and I’m somewhat addicted to submission videos on YouTube.
+I also cross-referenced every other list on the internet, and nobody mentions a submission that I don’t have in my list.

 Also read: BJJ submissions – Awesome list of 70+ submissions